 What are EIPs?

 Ethereum Improvement Proposals (EIPs)(opens in a new tab) are standards specifying potential new features or processes for Ethereum.
 EIPs contain technical specifications for the proposed changes and act as the “source of truth” for the community.
 Network upgrades and application standards for Ethereum are discussed and developed through the EIP process.

 Anyone within the Ethereum community has the ability to create an EIP.
-Guidelines for writing EIPs are included in EIP 1.
-The EIP should provide a concise technical specification of the feature its rationale.
-The EIP author is responsible for building consensus within the community and documenting dissenting opinions.
-Given the high technical bar for submitting a well-formed EIP, historically, most EIP authors have been application or protocol developers.
+Guidelines for writing EIPs are included in EIP-1(opens in a new tab).
+An EIP should primarily provide a concise technical specification with a small amount of motivation.
+The EIP author is responsible for reaching consensus within the community and documenting alternative opinions.
+Given the high technical barrier for submitting a well-formed EIP, historically, most EIP authors are typically application or protocol developers.

 Along with providing a technical specification for changes, EIPs are the unit around which governance happens in Ethereum: anyone is free to propose one, and then various stakeholders in the community will debate to determine if it should be adopted as a standard or included in a network upgrade.
-Because non-core EIPs don't have to be adopted by all applications (for example, you can create a non-ERC20 token), but core EIPs must be widely adopted (because all nodes must upgrade to stay part of the same network), core EIPs require broader consensus within the community than non-core EIPs.
+Because non-core EIPs don't have to be adopted by all applications (for example, it is possible to create a fungible token that doesn't implement EIP-20), but core EIPs must be widely adopted (because all nodes must upgrade to stay part of the same network), core EIPs require a broader consensus within the community than non-core EIPs.

 The Ethereum Improvement Proposals (EIPs) GitHub repository(opens in a new tab) was created in October 2015.
 The EIP process is based on the Bitcoin Improvement Proposals (BIPs)(opens in a new tab) process, which itself is based on the Python Enhancement Proposals (PEPs)(opens in a new tab) process.